Emerging Technology Fellowship

 We’re looking for teammates who are motivated by curiosity and have a desire to make lasting positive impact.
 Emerging Technology Fellows bring an entrepreneurial spirit and expertise in emerging technologies to solve some of the most pressing federal data challenges of the 21st century.
 If you love a challenge, have demonstrated leadership in your career, and you’re looking to apply your talents towards high-impact projects, you may be a great fit for the Emerging Technology Fellowship!

-Qualified candidates demonstrate experience exercising a high degree of creativity and seasoned judgment and apply agile, lean, open-source, and human-centered design principles to develop new concepts, products, and services in response to challenges faced by customers and stakeholders; writing code in programming languages such as Python, SQL, R, Java, JS, Go, Scala, C, C++, Julia, or MatLab; and managing technical projects as a project manager, technical lead, product manager, or team lead.
+Qualified candidates demonstrate experience exercising a high degree of creativity and seasoned judgment and apply agile, lean, open-source, and human-centered design principles to develop new concepts, products, and services in response to challenges faced by the Census Bureau and other Federal agency partners; writing code in programming languages such as Python, SQL, R, Java, JavaScript, Go, Scala, C, C++, Julia, or MatLab; drafting policy for emerging technologies such as data science, privacy-enhancing technologies, and AI/machine learning; authoring publications and presenting at conferences; and managing technical projects as a project manager, technical lead, product manager, or team lead.

 If you have the specialized experience above, please ensure it is reflected in your resume as it will be used to determine your qualifications.